AmdPathirana/Data-Cleaning-Preprocessing-for-ML-/README.md

 3) To get the information about the stored data based on columnwise it can use df.info()
 <img width="898" alt="Screenshot 2022-12-31 at 12 09 29" src="https://user-images.githubusercontent.com/64656686/210127803-c9b24060-efaf-4e71-9964-b3b1046cc8b4.png">
+Note - Some data like "date" should be stored under the Date and Time data types, "age" must be int64 data type.
+Likewise there are issues with the data type which need to be addressed.